argibson02/AddingAccessibility/README.md

 - Thanks to Jerome, Manuel, Cheng, and Daniel for instructing the class.
 - Thanks to Gabe Crosetti for all of the paired-partner work that helped to strengthen my coding skils.
+- Thank you CSS-Tricks for the [flexbox guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)